As you would expect, the McCaw’s are ably assisted by a wider team of volunteers all committed to sharing the Gospel with the Mayo Street community.

 “‘Why am I still here?’ you might ask.
 Well, that is easy to answer.
 The object of our Sunday School is the advancement of Christ’s kingdom among boys and girls, and if I, with God’s help, can do anything to accomplish that, then those years of teaching will have been worthwhile.
 It is rewarding to see parents and grandparents, who themselves were taught in the Sunday School, bringing their children and grandchildren along now.”

-Cameron McCaw and Tanisha Mawhinney are part of our Kids Club team!
+Sandra Douey, Charlotte Lavery, Caleb McCaw, Cameron McCaw, David Nesbitt, Julie Tracey and Ian Wilson are part of our Kids Club team!